jefforshalick/jefforshalick.com-Lowkey/content/work/_index.md

 title: "Work"
 header: "👨‍💻 Work"
 ---
-Here, you can find some design work from my time on-the-clock and personal design projects.
+Here, you can find some design work from my time on-the-clock as well as some personal design projects.